luizesser/chooseGCM/README.md

-The goal of chooseGCM is to help researchers aiming to project Species Distribution Models and Ecological Niche Models to future scenarios by applying a selection routing to the General Circulation Models.
+The goal of chooseGCM is to help researchers aiming to project Species Distribution Models and Ecological Niche Models to future scenarios by applying a selection routine to the General Circulation Models.

 ## Installation